deal10041/Sudoku/README.md

 * Solving sudoku puzzles on varying difficulties
 * Showing stats of user
-* Optionally, time the attempt to sole
+* Optionally, time the attempt to solve
 * Optionally, allow user to get hints

 ## Prerequisites